tgecho/condensate/README.md

 A transaction function must be pure, as it may be called repeatedly based on results of other transactions that preceed it.

-The sugar update functions are actually implemented on top of the base `doTransact` function and automatically call commit.
+The other update functions are actually implemented on top of the base `doTransact` function and automatically call commit for you.

 ## Cursors

 Managing state from a root atom would seem to severely restrict our ability to build modular components.
-The Om inspired solution is to allow cursors to be derived from the root atom.
+Condensate's Om inspired solution is to allow cursors to be derived from the root atom.

 ```js
 atom = new Atom(Immutable.fromJS({nested: {letter: 'a'}}))